tueimage/essential-skills/python-essentials.md

 for small prototypes, but can be used for large complex programs equally well.
-Because there are powerful libraries for scientific computation available for Python, such as NumPy, SciPy, Matplotlib, and TensorFlow, it has become the most popular programming language for deep learning applications.
+Because there are powerful libraries for scientific computation available for Python, such as NumPy, SciPy, Matplotlib, and TensorFlow, it has become the most popular programming language for (deep) machine learning and image analysis applications, including medical image analysis.

 This chapter gives you a crash course in Python.
-It covers the bare essentials, and assumes you have some programming experience for scientific computation, for example in MatLab.
+It covers the bare essentials, and assumes you have some programming experience for scientific computation, for example in MATLAB.
 If you have never used Python before, it is useful to try the examples in this chapter yourself while reading it.

 In this module, we will use a particular distribution of Python called